quantify-os/quantify-scheduler/docs/user_guide.rst

 Thus, a user is able to mix gate- and pulse-level operations in a quantum circuit.

-In quantify scheduler, both a quantum circuit consisting of gates and measurements and a timed sequence of control pulses are described as a :class:`~quantify_scheduler.types.Schedule` .
+In quantify-scheduler, both a quantum circuit consisting of gates and measurements and a timed sequence of control pulses are described as a :class:`~quantify_scheduler.types.Schedule` .
 The :class:`~quantify_scheduler.types.Schedule` contains information on *when* operations should be performed.
 When adding operations to a schedule, one does not need to specify how to represent this :class:`~quantify_scheduler.types.Operation` on all (both gate and pulse) abstraction levels.
 Instead, this information can be added later during :ref:`Compilation`.